- This error ruins your ability to troubleshoot some OS problems with the built-in tool.

-Troubleshooting wizard has been a part of Windows operating system for years.
-This tool allows you to quickly check if certain component of your operating system is working properly.
-Unfortunately, some users reported Diagnostics troubleshooting wizard has stopped working error message on their Windows 10 PC.
-Since this can be a major problem, today we’re going to show you how to fix it.
+Troubleshooting wizard has been a part of the Windows operating system for years.
+This tool lets you quickly check if a particular component of your operating system is working correctly.

 Here are some more examples of similar issues: